-What if my lawyer can’t offer me No Win – No Fee?
+What if a lawyer can’t offer me a No Win – No Fee guarantee?

-Unfortunately, by law, law firms are not required to offer ‘no win ‐ no fee’ to plaintiffs.
-In fact, some firms don’t offer costs agreements at all.
+Unfortunately, by law, law firms are not required to offer No Win – No Fee to plaintiffs.
+In fact, some firms don’t offer it whatsoever.
 It all depends on the individual law firms’ personal preferences.

-If you cannot find someone who will offer you a conditional fee agreement consider the following options:
+If you cannot find a solicitor to help you then you may want to consider the following options:

 - Start a crowdfunding page to cover the legal fees